-1) The procedures for the following stages of a competitive bidding process are as follows:

-- a) Compilation of bidding documentation as detailed in Section 21; - b) Public invitation of bids as detailed in Section 22;

-- c) Site meetings or briefing sessions as detailed in Section 22; - d) Handling of bids submitted in response to public invitation as detailed in Section 23; - e) Evaluation of bids as detailed in Section 28; - Award of contracts as detailed in Section 29: f) - Administration of contracts; after approval of a bid, the Accounting Officer and the g) bidder must enter into a written agreement. - Proper record keeping: Original / legal copies of written contract agreements should h) be kept in a secure place for reference purposes.
+- 1) The procedures for the following stages of a competitive bidding process are as follows: - a) Compilation of bidding documentation as detailed in Section 21; - b) Public invitation of bids as detailed in Section 22; - c) Site meetings or briefing sessions as detailed in Section 22; - d) Handling of bids submitted in response to public invitation as detailed in Section 23; - e) Evaluation of bids as detailed in Section 28; - f) Award of contracts as detailed in Section 29; - 9) Administration of contracts; after approval of a bid, the Accounting Officer or by the delegated official and the bidder must enter into a written agreement. - h) Proper record keeping; Original / legal copies of written contract agreements should be kept in a secure place for reference purposes.